Traditional dance performance at Sarawak Cultural Village during a half-day guided tour.

 Traditional dancers in colorful attire at Sarawak Cultural Village, Malaysia.

-If you opt for a half-day tour or lunch upgrade, make sure these are selected at the time of booking to enjoy smooth access.
+If you select a half-day tour or lunch upgrade, confirm these at the time of booking for smooth access.

 Customer Reviews